Selection of the Second Security, Stability, and Resiliency of the DNS (SSR2) Review Team Members Announced

 - Review Team Regional Diversity

-- Europe and Asia have four members
+- North America, Europe and Asia have four members

 - Africa is represented with two members

-- Latin America/Carribean is not represented
+- Latin America/Carribean is represented by one member.

 The SSR2 review team is expected to convene for its first meeting during ICANN 58 in Copenhagen in March 2017.
 There will be an SSR2 Public Consultation session during ICANN 58 prior to the SSR2 Review Team meeting in order to gather input from the community on items for the Review Team to consider as they develop the scope of their work.